bheemireddyashwini/Git-tasks/readme.md

 ## Founding
 The development of the GitHub platform began on October 19, 2007.[13][14][15]
 The site was launched in April 2008 by Tom Preston-Werner, Chris Wanstrath, P. J. Hyett and Scott Chacon after it had been available for a few months as a beta release.[16]
 GitHub has an annual keynote called GitHub Universe.[17]

-# to check the repository-status
+# To check the repository-status : command
 git status